-The deployment of funds will be entirely at our discretion, based on the parameters as mentioned in the chapter titled "Objects of the Issue" on page 68 of this Prospectus is based on the estimates of our management and has not been appraised by any bank or financial institution or any other independent agency.
+The deployment of funds will be entirely at our discretion, based on the parameters as mentioned in the chapter titled "Objects of the Issue".
+The fund requirement and deployment, as mentioned in the section titled "Objects of the Issue" on page 69 of this Red Herring Prospectus is based on the estimates of our management and has not been appraised by any bank or financial institution or any other independent agency.
 These fund requirements are based on our current business plan.
 We cannot assure that the current business plan will be implemented in its entirety or at all.
 In view of the highly competitive and dynamic nature of our business, we may have to revise our business plan from time to time and consequently these fund requirements.
 The deployment of the funds as stated under chapter "Objects of the Issue" is at the discretion of our Board of Directors and is not subject to monitoring by any external independent agency.
-Further, we cannot assure that the actual costs or schedule of implementation as stated under chapter "Objects of the Issue" will not vary from the estimated costs or schedule of any such event may delay our business plans and/or may have an adverse bearing on our expected revenues and earnings.
+Further, we cannot assure that the actual costs or schedule of implementation as stated under chapter "Objects of the Issue" will not vary from the estimated costs or schedule of implementation.
+Any such variance may be on account of one or more factors, some of which may be beyond our control.
+Occurrence of any such event may delay our business plans and/or may have an adverse bearing on our expected revenues and earnings.

-34. Any variation in the utilization of the Net Proceeds as disclosed in this Prospectus shall be subject to certain compliance requirements, including prior approval of the shareholders of our Company.
+34. Any variation in the utilization of the Net Proceeds as disclosed in this Red Herring Prospectus shall be subject to certain compliance requirements, including prior approval of the shareholders of our Company.